Amitabh Bachchan: Rise to prominence (1973–1974)

 Eventually, Bachchan became one of the most successful leading men of the film industry.
 His portrayal of the wronged hero fighting a crooked system and circumstances of deprivation in films like Zanjeer, Deewaar, Trishul, Kaala Patthar and Shakti resonated with the masses of the time, especially the youth who harboured a simmering discontent owing to social ills such as poverty, hunger, unemployment, corruption, social inequality and the brutal excesses of The Emergency.
 This led to Bachchan being dubbed as the "angry young man", a journalistic catchphrase that became a metaphor for the dormant rage, frustration, restlessness, sense of rebellion and anti-establishment disposition of an entire generation, prevalent in the 1970s.

 The year 1973 was also when he married Jaya, and around this time they appeared in several films together: not only Zanjeer but also subsequent films such as Abhimaan, which was released around the same time after their wedding and was also successful at the box office.
 Later, he played the role of Vikram, once again along with Rajesh Khanna, in the film Namak Haraam, a social drama directed by Hrishikesh Mukherjee and addressing themes of friendship.
 The film proved to be a superhit and Bachchan won his second Filmfare Award for Best Supporting Actor for his performance.
 The flow of successes continued for Bachchan in 1974.
 He began the year with a guest appearance in Dulal Guha's blockbuster social drama film Dost.
 After this, he starred in Aravind Sen's drama film Kasauti and Narendra Bedi's crime thriller Benaam, both of which ended up as moderate commercial successes.
 Bachchan's next release was Manoj Kumar's fourth directional venture Roti Kapada Aur Makaan.
-The film opened to excellent response all over the country, eventually taking top spot at the box office that year and emerging an All Time Blockbuster as well as Bachchan's biggest up to that point of time.
+The film opened to excellent response all over the country, eventually taking top spot at the box office that year and emerging an All Time Blockbuster as well as Bachchan's biggest hit up to that point of time.
 Before the end of year, he delivered a hit in Ravi Tandon's crime thriller Majboor.
 Written by Salim-Javed, it also had Pran and Parveen Babi in the lead.